nfreear/dictation/README.md

 __Work-in-progress!__

-A dictation-mode speech recognizer _ponyfill_ compatible with [WebChat][] that gives the user time to pause.
+A dictation-mode speech recognizer _ponyfill_ compatible with [WebChat][] that gives the user time to think!

 > Mastering '`endSilenceTimeoutMs`' in Microsoft [Speech SDK][sdk] dictation mode!